-$PM{2.5}$ = particulate matter equal to or less than 2.5 microns in diameter ppb = parts per billion ppm = parts per million
+$PM{2.5}$ = particulate matter equal to or less than 2.5 microns in diameter ppm = parts per million

-PM{10} = particulate matter equal to or less than 10 microns in diameter
+$PM{10}$ = particulate matter equal to or less than 10 microns in diameter

 Clean Air Act Conformity.
 Title 40 CFR Part 93, General Conformity, requires federal actions to conform to any State Implementation Plan approved or promulgated under Section 110 of the CAA.